OPALX-project/OPALX-project.github.io/cyclotron.md

 # 3D space charge calculation

-In cyclotron2.in, the distribution and the field solver needs to be changed.
+In cyclotron2.in, only the distribution and beam command, together with the field solver needs to be adapted.

 Dist1 as defined here